hashicorp/terraform-website/content/source/docs/cloud/run/index.html.md

 You can find the lock button in [the workspace settings page](../workspaces/settings.html).
 Locking a workspace requires write or admin permissions.

-~> **Important:** Locking a workspace prevents runs within TFE, but it **does not** prevent state from being updated.
-This means a user with write access can still modify the workspace's resources by running Terraform outside TFE with [the `atlas` remote backend](/docs/backends/types/terraform-enterprise.html).
-To prevent confusion and accidents, avoid using the `atlas` backend in normal workflows; to perform runs from the command line, see [TFE's CLI-driven workflow](./cli.html).

 ## Workers and Run Queuing

 TFE performs Terraform runs in disposable Linux environments, using multiple concurrent worker processes.
 These workers take jobs from a global queue of runs that are ready for processing; this includes confirmed applies, and plans that have just become the current run on their workspace.